BukolaHaruna/E-Commerce-Data-Analysis/README.md

-## E-commerce Data Analysis with SQL
+E-commerce Data Analysis with SQL
-### Overview
+Overview
 This repository contains a set of SQL queries designed to extract valuable insights from an e-commerce dataset.
 The analysis focuses on understanding customer behavior, sales trends, product performance, and other key metrics to support business decision-making.

-# Dataset
+Dataset
 The analysis is performed on a dataset assumed to be loaded into a PostgreSQL database table named e_commerce_data1.
 The dataset contains various columns related to customer information, product details, purchase transactions, and return status.

 Assumed Date Format for 'Purchase Date': DD-MM-YY (e.g., 03-05-23 for May 3rd, 2023).

 Tools Used
-SQL: PostgreSQL.
+SQL: PostgreSQL dialect

-PgAdmin: For database management and query execution.
+PgAdmin: For database management and query execution

-## Analysis Questions & SQL Queries
+Analysis Questions & SQL Queries
-**Below are the SQL queries used to answer specific business questions.
-Each query is accompanied by a brief description of its purpose.**
+Below are the SQL queries used to answer specific business questions.
+Each query is accompanied by a brief description of its purpose.

-**1. Retrieve all data from the table (for initial exploration)**

-SELECT * FROM e_commerce_data1;
+1. Retrieve all data from the table (for initial exploration) SELECT * FROM e_commerce_data1;

-**2. How many unique customers are there in the dataset?**
+2. How many unique customers are there in the dataset?
 This query counts the total number of distinct customer IDs, providing an understanding of the customer base size.

-SELECT COUNT(DISTINCT "Customer ID") AS "Unique Customers"
+SELECT COUNT(DISTINCT "Customer ID") AS "Unique Customers" FROM e_commerce_data1;
-FROM e_commerce_data1;

 3. What is the total purchase amount across all transactions?